-I think for most parents having your parenting style or parenting results questioned by another person can be extremely irritating.
+For most parents having your parenting style or parenting results questioned by another person can be extremely irritating.
 Think of all the times that you've had someone in your life approach you and provide unsolicited advice regarding parenting your child.
-I can think of few things in life that are more stressful than having to politely listen to and accept criticisms and critiques from people you are concerned about the way you are raising your child.
+I can think of few things in life that are more stressful than politely listening to and accepting criticisms and critiques from people you are concerned about the way you are raising your child.
 Some of this advice is well natured some of it is just intended to do nothing positive for you or your child.
 Such is life when it comes to parenting a child.
-Everyone has an opinion and it seems like during this pandemic people have been more willing to share their opinions about all different sorts of subjects.
+Everyone has an opinion, and it seems like during this pandemic, people have been more willing to share their opinions about all different subjects.

-Most of the time when a person shares their opinion about how you are parenting your child it can go in one year and out the other and there will be no harm done to you or your child.
-Whether it is your neighbor, mother, or friend who is providing the advice you only have to take in that advice that you think is relevant and practical.
-Any input from a person outside your house about how you raise your kids does not necessarily have to be followed.
-The big question that you have to consider as a parent is what advice will you trust and what advice will you discard.
+Most of the time, when a person shares their opinion about how you are parenting your child, it can go in one year and out the other, and there will be no harm done to you or your child, whether it is your neighbor, mother, or friend who is providing the advice, you only have to take in that advice that you think is relevant and practical.
+Any input from a person outside your house about raising your kids does not necessarily have to be followed.
+As a parent, the big question that you have to consider is what advice you will trust and what advice you will discard.
 Otherwise, you will spend your entire parenting life trying to parent up to a standard that is not your own.

-In some instances, however, the information you receive about your children from other people must be followed.
-If Child Protective Services contacts you, it is not enough to simply ignore their input about your circumstances and go along your way.
-While it is certainly possible to do this I would not recommend it.
-When Child Protective Services Contacts you about your children it is completely normal to be worried and apprehensive about what the future holds asking yourself questions like what are they going to do with my family is completely reasonable.
+However, in some instances, the information you receive about your children from other people must be followed.
+If Child Protective Services contacts you, it is not enough to ignore their input about your circumstances and go along your way.
+While it is certainly possible to do this, I would not recommend it.
+When Child Protective Services Contacts you about your children, it is completely normal to be apprehensive about what the future holds; asking yourself questions like what are they going to do with your family is completely reasonable.

 Why would Child Protective Services contact you in the first place?

-Child Protective Services has both a hotline for people to call as well as a website for 4 online submissions 2 be able to have people contact them about purported incidents of abuse or neglect of children.
+Child Protective Services has both a hotline for people to call and a website for 4 online submissions 2 be able to have people contact them about purported incidents of abuse or neglect of children.
 This is how job Protective Services comes to be aware of allegations involving abuse or neglect.
 It's not as if CPS has staff located in every neighborhood of every town in Texas.
 Rather, CPS relies upon reports to be made to them involving alleged incidents of abuse or neglect of a child.
 All adults in Texas must report incidents involving abuse or neglect of children.
-Certain people: doctors, lawyers and teachers foremost among them have a heightened responsibility to do so.
+Certain people: doctors, lawyers, and teachers, have a heightened responsibility to do so.

-When a report of alleged instances of abuse or neglect comes into CPS then the agency will begin to collect information and possibly investigate the matter more fully.
-If the agency believes that there is and not to go off of as far as starting an investigation is concerned then caseworkers go out to a home or contact persons who are involved in the incident.
-If you were to be contacted at your home by a CPS caseworker or investigator then it is likely that some person has made an anonymous report of your child being abused or neglected by you, an adult living in your home, or by another person.
+When a report of alleged abuse or neglect comes into CPS, the agency will begin to collect information and possibly investigate the matter more fully.
+If the agency believes that there is and is not to go off of as far as starting an investigation is concerned, then caseworkers go out to a home or contact persons involved in the incident.
+If you were to be contacted at your home by a CPS caseworker or investigator, then it is likely that some person has made an anonymous report of your child being abused or neglected by you, an adult living in your home, or by another person.
 This is how a typical CPS investigation begins.

 A CPS caseworker would come to your home with identification and introduce him or herself.
 The caseworker would likely provide you with a basic amount of information regarding the investigation that is beginning into the welfare of her child but is unlikely to provide more than just basic information at this stage.
-You may have a lot of questions about the report made to them, the specific incident that led to the report, and a host of other information that you may want to know about.
+You may have many questions about the report made to them, the specific incident that led to the report, and a host of other information that you may want to know about.
 However, you should not expect the CPS caseworker to divulge too much information to you at this point.
-He or she will be in the information gathering phase rather than in the information sharing phase about their investigation.
+They will be in the information gathering phase rather than in the information sharing phase about their investigation.

 Do you have to participate in a Child Protective Services investigation?

 So, under the above circumstances, it is likely that CPS would run out of time to conduct an investigation and would likely end their investigation for the reason of inability to substantiate or decide one way or the other about your having abused or neglected your child.
-This does not mean that they have ruled out abuse or neglect of your child, it just means that they were not able to substantiate or determine whether or not abuse or neglect occurred based on their resources.
+This does not mean that they have ruled out abuse or neglect of your child; it just means that they could not substantiate or determine whether or not abuse or neglect occurred based on their resources.

 On the other hand, not participating in a CPS investigation can be extremely detrimental to you and your child.
-Consider that in some circumstances a simple conversation with the investigator could clear up a lot of misconceptions and accuracies contained in the report.
-Allowing CPS to view your home, speak to you, and speak to your child briefly could cause the CPS investigation to conduit close rather quickly.
+Consider that in some circumstances, a simple conversation with the investigator could clear up many misconceptions and accuracies contained in the report.
+Allowing CPS to view your home, speak to you, and speak to your child briefly could cause the CPS investigation to close rather quickly.
 All it took was you being willing to engage in the investigation and participate.

-The tricky part of this entire discussion is that it is really difficult for you to be able to tell what sort of investigation has merit and what investigation does not.
+The tricky part of this entire discussion is that it is tough to tell what sort of investigation has merit and what investigation does not.
 Again, you will not know exactly what the report made to CPS says, who made it or what the circumstances were behind the report.
-You may know in your heart of hearts that you have never abused or neglected your child but you do not have an encyclopedic knowledge of the Texas family code or how either of those words is defined therein. therefore, I would not recommend making decisions about whether or not to participate in a CPS investigation without the assistance of an attorney.
+In your heart of hearts, you may know that you have never abused or neglected your child, but you do not have an encyclopedic knowledge of the Texas family code or how either of those words is defined therein.
+Therefore, I would not recommend making decisions about whether or not to participate in a CPS investigation without the assistance of an attorney.

 What happens to unfit parents during a CPS investigation?

 Getting back to the title of today's blog post, let's discuss what could happen to you in a CPS investigation.
-Ultimately, we need to think about everything in terms of your relationship with your child.
-Everything else is of minor concern compared to how you not only relate to your child but how you raise your child now and in the future.
-The simple acts of being able to spend time with your child and being able to make decisions on their behalf are things that we sometimes take for granted his parents.
+Ultimately, we need to think about everything in terms of our relationship with our child.
+Everything else is of minor concern compared to how you relate to your child and how you raise your child now and in the future.
+The simple acts of being able to spend time with your child and make decisions on their behalf are things that we sometimes take for granted to his parents.
 However, becoming involved in a CPS case means that those fundamental rights and privileges of being a parent can be put in jeopardy.

-At the extreme, your parental rights can be terminated in response to a Child Protective Services investigation in the case. typically, it is only in extreme cases where this is an outcome, however.
-A family court judge would have to determine but you're continuing to be a decision-maker and parent for your child would endanger his or her well-being to the extent that you being a part of your child's life is no longer in his or her best interests.
+At the extreme, your parental rights can be terminated in response to a Child Protective Services investigation in the case.
+Typically, it is only in extreme cases where this is an outcome, however.
+A family court judge would have to determine.
+Still, you're continuing to be a decision-maker, and parents for your child would endanger their well-being to the extent that you being a part of your child's life is no longer in their best interests.
 Fortunately, this is not a decision that is reached quickly and would involve a trial where evidence can be submitted by you and your attorney showing your ability to parent your child well.

 Sometimes that means undergoing therapy or counseling provided to you by Child Protective Services.
-CPS has resources available to them where you can attend counseling and therapy intend to help you become a more well-rounded parent.
-For example, if you have problems with anger and anger management courses may be recommended in a parenting or safety plan.
-If you struggle with alcohol addiction then getting yourself in an Alcoholics Anonymous class may also be a good option for you.
-The other thing to think about is that these courses may not only help you to be reunited with your child sooner rather than later but will also help your health and well being on a personal level.
+CPS has resources available to attend counseling and therapy intended to help them become a more well-rounded parent.
+For example, if you have anger and anger management problems, courses may be recommended in a parenting or safety plan.
+If you struggle with alcohol addiction, getting yourself in an Alcoholics Anonymous class may also be a good option.
+The other thing to think about is that these courses may not only help you to be reunited with your child sooner rather than later but will also help your health and well-being on a personal level.

 Throughout the CPS investigation in the case, you will be allowed to update the judge in your case on progress being made.
-It is critical that once a case begins that you need to be able to remain compliant with the steps that have been outlined for you to have your child returned to your home.
-At a certain point, it does not matter what you or CPS think of you as a parent.
+It is critical that once a case begins, you need to remain compliant with the steps outlined for you to have your child returned to your home.
+It does not matter what you or CPS think of you as a parent at a certain point.
 All that matters is what that judge thinks about you and the steps you have taken 2 regain your relationship with your child.
-Even if you think this investigation is meritless if you get to the point where your child has been removed from your home the judge disagrees.
+Even if you think this investigation is meritless, the judge disagrees if you get to the point where your child has been removed from your home.
 It is your job to convince that judge you have done everything possible to address your weaknesses as a parent while defending your rights.

 CPS cases are emotionally draining and downright intimidating.
-Child custody and divorce cases are tough enough but in the world of family law, the CPS case tends to not get as much attention even though the results of the case can be incredibly damaging.
+Child custody and divorce cases are tough enough, but in the world of family law, the CPS case tends not to get as much attention even though the case results can be incredibly damaging.
 I recommend that you work with an experienced attorney who is handled many, many CPS cases successfully.
-Do not rely upon your instincts on their own to defend yourself in a CPS case.
-There is no substitute for experience and a CPS attorney will have the experience you need to successfully exit a CPS case.
+Do not rely upon your instincts on your own to defend yourself in a CPS case.
+There is no substitute for experience, and a CPS attorney will have the experience you need to exit a CPS case successfully.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about Texas family law, your particular circumstances as well as the services provided to our clients by our attorneys and staff.
-Thank you for your interest in our law office and we hope that you will join us again tomorrow as we continue to post additional information about Texas family law.
+These consultations are a great way for you to learn more about Texas family law, your particular circumstances, and the services provided to our clients by our attorneys and staff.
+I appreciate your interest in our law office, and we hope you will join us again tomorrow as we continue to post additional information about Texas family law.